 From its earliest days, Women’s College Hospital has been committed to breaking down barriers to achieve equity in healthcare for vulnerable and underserved communities.
-For transgendered individuals, barriers to accessible and compassionate care have been particularly difficult to overcome.
+For transgender individuals, barriers to accessible and compassionate care have been particularly difficult to overcome.

 So when Women’s College Hospital created Canada’s first public hospital-based surgical program to provide safe and timely access to transition-related surgical care, it was “really ground-breaking in so many ways,” says Olivia Nuamah, executive director of Pride Toronto.